magento/merchdocs/src/catalog/product-images-and-video.md

 ## Image Detail

-When product images are added, there is the possibility to customize the display in the _Image Detail_ window.
+As you add product images, you can customize the display in the  customize the display in the _Image Detail_ window.

  ![]({% link images/images/image-video.png %}){: .zoom}
     _Product images_